-Girl and soldier, saint and heretic, savior - since the time of her death, Jeanne has inspired thousands of historians, poets, and painters.
+Since the time of her death, Jeanne has inspired thousands of historians, poets, and painters.
 Each of them tells a different story.
 Guided by what she thought were divine voices, Jeanne revived French fortunes in the Hundred Years’ War.

-She played a major (and somewhat mysterious) role in rallying the flagging forces of Charles VII against the English occupier in 1429, leading her troops to breaking the siege of Orléans and having Charles VII officially crowned king in Reims the same year.
+Guided by what she thought were divine voices, Jeanne revived French fortunes in the Hundred Years’ War.
 She was later captured and sold to the English, who burned her at the stake for heresy and perjury in 1431, in Rouen France.

 She was only 19 years old

 The role she played in the Hundred Years' War.